Internships and Work Integrated Learning

 Internship and WIL subjects involve you spending a defined amount of time within a workplace for educational purposes.
 You'll generally spend between 100 – 200 hours in the workplace and will be expected to complete assessments based on your experience.

-We offer a broad range of internship and WIL options:
+We offer a broad range of internship and WIL options, such as:

 What is Experience Based Learning?

-Experience Based Learning (ExBL) allows you to explore theory-based concepts in a way that's relevant to real industry problems.
+Experience Based Learning allows you to explore theory-based concepts in a way that's relevant to real industry problems.
 However, it doesn't necessarily occur in the workplace.
-For example, you could attend guest lectures or go on field visits instead of being in the workplace
+For example, you could attend guest lectures or go on field visits instead of being in the workplace.
+See below the range of Experience Based Learning opportunities we offer.

 This refers to teaching practices which relate your learning experience to the skills and knowledge of the relevant industry.
 Industry-related learning can occur with or without direct contact with the industry.
 One example of industry-related experience with industry contact is guest lectures.
 An example of industry-related learning without industry contact includes the use of case studies.